LennyN95/weboutline/README.md

 # Atom Weboutline Package

 Atom plugin that outlines properties for CSS, JS and PHP in js, css, html and php files.
+In .json files arrays and pobjects are outlined.
 Github Markdown files .md are also supported.

-NOTE: Styling issue fixed.
-Update now ;)
+*NOTE: Styling issue fixed - update now ;)*

 ## Getting Started